rango-exchange/rango-client/CONTRIBUTING.md

 After release (Green pipleline), make sure you will merge `main` into `next` as well.

 `git pull && git checkout next && git pull && git merge main && git push`

+## Translation

+First we need to extract the message from our source code using `yarn i18n:extract` and then we should run `yarn i18n:compile` to make a wrapper arround the translation file `.po` to be used inside our app.

+### Adding a new language

+1. Add to `locales: ['en']` in `lingui.config.ts`
+2. Import and add to `messages` in `widget/ui/src/components/I18nManager/I18nManager.tsx`